SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 While the above picture may seem silly at first, it is actually pretty close to how [Docker](https://www.docker.com/) came into existence.
 A big part of creating an MLOps pipeline is being able to **reproduce** it.
-Reproducibility goes beyond versioning our code with `git` and using `conda` environments to keep track of our Python installations.
+Reproducibility goes beyond versioning our code with `git` and using `uv` environments to keep track of our Python installations.
 To truly achieve reproducibility, we need to capture system-level components such as:

 * Operating system